Vein Diseases

 It is not uncommon for venous insufficiency to be chronic.
 It is estimated that up to 40% of Americans suffer from CVI.

-Varicose veins are superficial blood vessels that become enlarged and twisted due to venous insufficency.
+Varicose veins are superficial blood vessels that become enlarged and twisted due to venous insufficiency.
 This condition most often occurs in the veins of the legs due to the higher pressure in leg vessels causing the venous valves to fail to successfully push blood back up to the heart, thereby resulting in the “pooling” of blood, which ultimately results in varicosities.

 Varicose veins are different from spider veins, which are the very small bluish and/or purple veins that are close to the skin, though both conditions arise due to poor circulation, venous valve failure, and backwards bloodflow.
 Spider veins are generally a cosmetic concern, but in some instances they can lead to varicose veins, pain, swelling, throbbing, itching, restless legs, and skin discoloration.
 Rarely, they can lead to more serious issues like skin ulcers, sores, and blood clots.